rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-08-04-railsgyn-from-gyn-to-the-world.md

 - I am a software engineer with more than 10 years of experience and I still learn something new every day.
 And I love it!
 - I am passionate about writing code!
 Clean and expressive code.
 No matter if it's backend or frontend, mobile or web, test or bugfix.
 Let me code!.
 - I have been working with a remote and distributed team for the last couple of years and learned how important communication is.
 Let's talk!
-- I also love sports and games ( Games of sports included :D ).
+- I also love sports and games ( Games of sports included 🙂 ).

 <img src="/img/blog/2017/railsgyn_halisson.jpg" alt="coach-halisson"/>
 <div align="center" class="image-credits"> Halisson, one of our coaches (Photo: Amanda Branquinho) </div>